Auto-Mech/.github/profile/README.md

 ## Contribute

-The AutoMech code is in development, so we encourage users to install it in developer mode and send us bug reports, or even submit pull requests they are comfortable.
+The AutoMech code is in development, so we encourage users to install it in developer mode and send us bug reports, or submit pull requests they are comfortable.
 To install the code in developer mode, clone the [amech-dev](https://github.com/avcopan/amech-dev) repository and follow the instructions in the [README](https://github.com/avcopan/amech-dev?tab=readme-ov-file#automech-developer-set-up) to get set up.